nhecht/blueprints-learn.en/help/blueprints/data-ingestion/multi-sandbox-data-collection.md

 ---
-title: Multi Sandbox Event Forwarding Data Collection Blueprint
+title: Multi Sandbox Event Forwarding Data Collection blueprint
 description: Stream collected data by Experience Platform SDKs to multiple sandboxes using Event Forwarding
 solution: Data Collection
 kt: 7202
 exl-id: c24a47fe-b3da-4170-9416-74d2b6a18f32
 ---
-# Multi Sandbox Event Forwarding Data Collection Blueprint
+# Multi Sandbox Event Forwarding Data Collection blueprint

 Multi Sandbox Event Forwarding Data Collection Blueprint shows how data collected with Adobe Experience Platform Web and Mobile SDKs can be confgiured to collect a single event and forward to multiple AEP Sandboxes.
 This Blueprint is a specific use case that uses the Event Forwarding feature of Adobe Tags.